vdbio/versiondb_samples/README.md

 # VersionDB Samples

-The following dataset is compiled from sample data available on https://versiondb.io/ between September 2025 and January 2026.
+The following datasets are compiled from sample data available on https://versiondb.io/ between September 2025 and January 2026.

 ## Overview